barroit/barroit/Documentation/dev-tools/sphinx-init.rst

 DESCRIPTION
 ===========

-This script creates a dir named 'Documentation', and symlinks Sphinx config files along with a Makefile into that dir.
+This script creates a dir named 'Documentation' on cwd, and symlinks Sphinx config files along with a Makefile into that dir.

+..
+FIXME: Add 'SEE ALSO' after you write Sphinx config guide